Hook loves to brag, “I almost didn’t get a second date!”

 “But it wasn’t a second date,” I said.
 “I just wanted the wheat gluten.”

-“Yeah,” he said, “but I didn’t know that.
-To me it was a second date.”
+“Yeah,” he said, “but I didn’t know that to me it was the second date.”

 Well, it did end up being our second date because we stayed at the function for several hours looking at all the different artwork.
 He engaged in the conversation and we laughed a lot.
 I learned he was a wine drinker more so than beer which surprised me given his affinity to plaid shirts.
 Allan saw bugs in all the abstract watercolors while I looked for people in the paintings.
 Even though I didn’t initially see insects in every piece of artwork, once Allan pointed out how to look at something differently, sometimes I could see them.

 Afterwards, as he walked me to my car, I thought: There’s depth to this man.
 Then as I turned to face him, he snuck in a lightening fast peck on my lips.

 “Oh” was all I could think to say.

 “Do you want to go on a nature walk tomorrow?” he asked.